Old Bridge Township, New Jersey: Clay industry

 The clay soil in the area surrounding Old Bridge was used for pottery and bricks way before the first European settlers.
 "Fine clay had surrounded Cheesequake Creek when the Lenni Lenape Native Americans lived there.
 The early discoveries of clay along the banks opened the clay industry to Middlesex County as well as the state of New Jersey.
 By the 1800s clay was a major industry.
 The clay deposits found along Cheesequake Creek are reported to be some of the finest stoneware clays in the United States."
 The clay supplied local potters as well as those in Hudson Valley, Norwalk, Connecticut, other New England states, and parts of Canada.
 The earliest use of clay from this area was used by Captain James Morgan before the Revolution.
 The Perrine clay pit was located near U.S. Route 9 and Ernston Road.

 Apple farms

 The Cottrell homestead is a landmark in Old Bridge.
 It was built in 1831 and still stands today on the northeast corner of County Route 516 and Cottrell Road.
 The Cottrells owned a 150 acre apple orchard that was located across the street from their home.
 Apples that could not be used because of their size or quality did not go to waste.
-Across from the cold-storage building on the southwest corner of Cottrell Road and Route 516 (where Walgreens is now located), the family built the New Jersey Apple Growers Inc. distillery.
+Across from the cold-storage building on the southwest corner of Cottrell Road and Route 516, the family built the New Jersey Apple Growers Inc. distillery.
 It was at this distillery that they pressed the apples into cider and distilled the brandy in large vats.
 The brandy would age in barrels in a government warehouse that was located on the Cottrells' property.
 The Cottrells produced apple brandy for twenty years on the farm and sold it wholesale to distributors under the name Browntown.